robertfischman/dump-transactions/README.md

 # dump-bitcoin-transactions
 Generates a chronological list of all transactions summarizing each input, output and value transferred.
-This way of summarizing transactions is useful to test other systems using "real world" data.
+This way of summarizing transactions is useful to test other systems using real world data from the bitcoin network.

 Requires node.js with `npm` and uses the `bitcoin-core` module.
 I found the module not well documented to I added some [bitcoin-core module examples](bitcoin-rpc.md).